Automation Toolkit Actions Reference

 Purpose:

-• Changes the automation recipe parameter separator (default is a line break)
+• Changes the automation recipe parameter separator for all subsequent step until changed

-• Turn the automation Run Time message on/off
+• Toggles the automation Run Time message on/off

 Parameters:

-• Settings List: Can be the words Parameter Separator or Show Run Time.
-Change all settings at the same time by including both with a separator between.
+• Settings List: Can be the words Parameter Separator, Show Run Time, or Ignore Errors.
+To change all settings at the same time including options with a separator between.

-• Separator: The character used to separate the Settings List and Value Lists parameters above
+• Separator: The character used to separate the Settings List and Value List parameters above

 Notes: